Alright, let’s get down to brass tacks. Why are most cloud file transfer services so slow?

 Ideally, yes, but it is a poorly-known fact that internet speed does not correlate to high performance in cloud applications.
 Not enough internet or network congestion can influence your speed but it’s likely that your cloud file transfer service is intentionally limiting their bandwidth to save on costs and balance other requests.

 In this post, I’ll explore why some cloud file transfer services purposely slow down speeds.
-I’ll also discuss TCP vs UDP delivery (and a common misconception about TCP’s effectiveness), and why MASV’s new 10Gbps optimization is about to change cloud delivery forever.
+I’ll also discuss self-hosted vs. cloud-based delivery, and why MASV’s new 10Gbps optimization is about to change cloud delivery forever.

 Deliver Files at Top Speed